-How To Get Your Insurance License In Kansas
+How to Get Your Kansas Insurance License

+The first step in getting your insurance license in Kansas is to apply for your license.
 The fee for an online application is $30, and NIPR will charge a $5 transaction fee for a total of $35.

+There is also a $60 fee for a background check and fingerprinting that will be paid along with your application.
 If you decide to add a line of authority to your license later, there is no extra fee.

 Fill out and submit your online application on the Kansas Producer Desktop Tool.